swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

 When should we test?
 ====================
+**ALWAYS!!!**

-**ALWAYS.**  The longer answer is that testing either before or after your software is written will improve your code, but testing after your program is used for something important is too late.
+The longer answer is that testing either before or after your software is written will improve your code, but testing after your program is used for something important is too late.